LETS COUNTER THE GLOBAL MENTAL HEALTH CRISIS BY INVESTING IN PSYCHEDELIC RESEARCH

 TOGETHER WE CAN CHANGE THE MENTAL HEALTH PARADIGM WITH PSYCHEDELIC RESEARCH

-Light in the Dark of Night -UV Glow Party in Celebration and Support of Psychedelic Research
+UV Glow Party in Celebration and Support of Psychedelic Research

 VIBE ON!!!!